Main campus of the Georgia Institute of Technology: Religious organizations

 The Wesley Foundation at Georgia Tech is a Wesley Foundation sponsored by the United Methodist Church.
 Located at 189 Fourth Street, they hold traditional worship services every Sunday and evening services on Tuesday.

-Reformed University Fellowship

 Reformed University Fellowship (RUF) at Georgia Tech is a campus ministry that seeks to be an honest community for the convinced and unconvinced to explore historic Christianity and learn together what it means to follow Jesus with our whole lives.
 Reformed University Fellowship is the campus ministry organization of the Presbyterian Church in America (PCA).

-Rohr Chabad House

 The Rohr Chabad House at Georgia Tech and Georgia State is a Chabad house located just north of campus at 471 Tenth Street serving the campuses of both Georgia Tech and nearby Georgia State.

-Westminster Christian Fellowship

 Located on East Campus at 724 Techwood Drive, Westminster Christian Fellowship is a Westminster-affiliated Presbyterian Christian group with worship services every Wednesday.

 Sports venues

 Georgia Tech's main campus is home to multiple sports venues for the institute's multiple intercollegiate sports teams, known as the Georgia Tech Yellow Jackets.